gooddata/gooddata-ui-sdk/libs/sdk-backend-mockingbird/api/sdk-backend-mockingbird.api.md

 // Warning: (ae-internal-missing-underscore) The name "dummyDataView" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal
-export function dummyDataView(definition: IExecutionDefinition, result?: IExecutionResult): IDataView;
+export function dummyDataView(definition: IExecutionDefinition, result?: IExecutionResult, config?: DummyBackendConfig): IDataView;

 // Warning: (ae-internal-missing-underscore) The name "ExecutionRecording" should be prefixed with an underscore because the declaration is marked as @internal
 //